-Meg has an enthusiastic teaching style, specialising in fields of prehospital legal and ethical issues, health sociology in the emergency environment, pharmacology, and human anatomy and physiology.
+Meg is a student-centred academic with an enthusiastic teaching style, specialising in the fields of cultural safety, bioethics, pharmacology, health sociology, and anatomy and physiology.
 She has a passion for education and teaches with an approach that fosters a learning environment that inspires and challenges students in positive ways.
-Meg is a student-centred academic.
+Meg is a former paramedic of Ambulance Victoria.

 Areas of expertise

 - Health sociology

-- Anatomy and physiology
+- Anatomy and Physiology

 - McInnes, M., & Butler, K. (2022) Using Indigenous pedagogies and curriculum to create culturally aware future paramedics, 2022 Learning & Teaching Symposium, Victoria University.

 - Sinnayah, P., Kolatits, I., & McInnes, M. (2022) Can an anatomy and physiology bridging program bridge the gap in first year university science preparedness?
 2022 Learning & Teaching Symposium, Victoria University.

 - McInnes, M. (2020) Mastering the art of writing academic essay assessment using interactive tools in the challenge of the Covid-19 environment.
 Challenge accepted!
 Re-assessing assessment in 2020, CAULLT Conference.

 - Internal funding grants from Victoria University in 2020, totalling $2000